 It’s just enough excitement, the small kick in the pants I needed to get going and get a few things organized.

-Another quick DIY craft to get me motivated to rearrange my living room after receiving my new sofa, was this DIY Cloche tutorial I did a few weeks ago.
-They make me smile every time I walk in the room.
+Another quick DIY craft to get me motivated to rearrange my living room after receiving my new sofa was this DIY Cloche tutorial I did a few weeks ago.
+They make me smile every time I walk into the room.

 These also make great gifts!
 I may make up a set for my Mother in law for Mother’s Day.

 I created this post for a dear friend’s book launch.